-CWDM systems are considered as a cheaper and simpler alternative to DWDM systems for particular applications in the access/metro network.
-Less expensive uncooled lasers may be used in CWDM products because of the wide channel spacing (20 nm).
+In general CWDM systems are considered as a cheaper and simpler alternative to DWDM systems for particular applications in the access/metro network.
+This is especially valid for bit rates up to 2.5 Gbit/s, where less expensive uncooled lasers may be used in CWDM products because of the wide channel spacing (20 nm).
 These lasers require less precise wavelength control, as well as lower-cost passive components.
 On the other side, the maximum number of optical channels in a CWDM system is lower than that of DWDM systems.
+In a recent revision of Recommendation ITU-T G.695 application codes for 10 Gbit/s rates have been added either to provide network upgrade scenarios or to provide OTN interfaces for the new 4-channel applications at the OTL3.4 bit rate (OTU3 striped across four physical lanes) according to [ITU-T G.709].
+These latter interfaces are intended to enable a fairly low-cost reuse of optical devices developed for the new [IEEE 802.3ba] 10 km multi-lane 40GE interfaces.

 The principle purpose of Recommendation ITU-T G.695 is to enable transversely (multi-vendor) compatible interfaces.
-Applications are defined using two different methods, one using multichannel interface parameters (black-box approach) and the other using single-channel interface parameters (black-link approach) (see clause 8.5).
+Applications are defined using two different methods, one using multichannel interface parameters (black-box approach) and the other using single-channel interface parameters (black link approach) (see clause 8.5).
 Both unidirectional and bidirectional applications are specified.

-In particular, Recommendation ITU-T G.695 defines and provides values for optical interface parameters of physical point-to-point and ring CWDM system applications on single-mode optical fibres with target distances ranging from 20 km to 90 km.
+In particular, Recommendation ITU-T G.695 defines and provides values for optical interface parameters of physical point-to-point and ring CWDM system applications at bitrates up 10 Gbit/s on single-mode optical fibres with target distances ranging from 10 km to 90 km.